PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ### UX Rule
 - Shows loader in dialog until activity is approved.
 [See this]() //TODO
-- When the draft activity is approved successfully, the system shows a success message in the dialog. //TODO mockup
+- When the draft activity is approved successfully, the system shows a success message in the dialog.
+[See this](https://drive.google.com/file/d/1vG47erSbL7S5-t6Q2_SjUsrxZFKo_z9r/view?usp=share_link)
 - If any draft activity is approved and some of the mandatory fields are blank, the Edit Activity dialog will open so that the user can add the mandatory fields.
-In this case, UI shows proper warning message as to why edit dialog is opened instead of Approve. //TODO mockup
+In this case, UI shows proper warning message as to why edit dialog is opened instead of Approve.
+[See this](https://drive.google.com/file/d/1gvguXMAOZyIU7egWcBrIgPSkRnm9Ld8p/view?usp=share_link)
 - When any action is failed, shows error message on toast.

 ### UI Rule